aschiavoni/mamajamas/README.md

   }
 ```

+You also need to make sure email delivery is enabled:

+> config.action_mailer.perform_deliveries = true

 Be aware that that making the above changes will result in real email
 being sent so make sure you are working with appropriate test data.

+Remember, making any of the changes described above requires a restart
+of the rails server before they will take effect.